gigascience/gigadb-website/docs/sop/DEPLOYING_TO_PRODUCTION.md

 Steps to always perform whatever outcome:
 * Lift change embargo on current production infrastructure
 * Ensure the table at the top of this document always correctly represent reality

+#### Process for simple changes

+In this scenario, a release doesn't require infrastructure changes, nor database schema changes, and the changes are small and stateless.
+In this case, there is no need to perform blue/green approach, and the process is almost similar to what we do now.
+The only difference, is deployment needs to be done on both current production and hot stand by (starting with the latter) to keep them in sync.
+Also, it is necessary to update the table at the top of this document with the new release versions.